ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 c) What is the physical meaning of the slope?
 Note the units.

-d) Compare the value of this to the known resistor value of 2200 $\Omega$.
+d) Compare this value to the known resistor value of 2,200 $\Omega$.
 :::
 :::